Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Causes

-The most common cause of Aspergillosis is unsanitary living conditions or a lack of ventilation.
+The most common causes of Aspergillosis are unsanitary living conditions and a lack of ventilation.
+Aspergillosis can also occur due to hypovitaminosis A, a deficiency of Vitamin A.

 parrot breathing problems